bcgov/common-messaging-service/openshift/README.md

 ```

 #### ConfigMap/Enviornment variables
 The following oc command creates a new configmap, cmsg-config, that will be used to set environment variables in the application.
-At a minimum, OAUTH\_TOKEN\_URL and CMSG\_TOP\_LEVEL\_URL **must** be set.
+OAUTH\_TOKEN\_URL and CMSG\_TOP\_LEVEL\_URL **must** be set.
 These will be available as environment variables matching their name (hence the Uppercase underscore convention for their names).

 ```sh
 oc create configmap -n <namespace> cmsg-config --from-literal=OAUTH_TOKEN_URL=<oauth token url> --from-literal=CMSG_TOP_LEVEL_URL=<common messaging api top level url>
 ```

-#### Other configurable environment variables
-The above command can be expanded to include more configuration.
-For the backend code, we use the npm library: [config](https://www.npmjs.com/package/config), which will pick up any of our environment variables that are set.
-The cmsg-config will be passed in its entirety to the application container, so any value set in the configmap will become an environment variable.

-See [backend/config/custom-environment-variables.json](../backend/config/custom-environment-variables.json) for the complete set of variables. [backend/config/default.json](../backend/config/default.json) contains all the default values to help clarify usage.

 ## Overview
 To deploy the 3 components (backend, frontend, reverse-proxy), into multiple enviroments (one per pull-request, one each for master in dev, test, and prod); we use a series of templates that allows us to configure these deployments.
 We do our builds and deploys through Jenkins, and the coordination and configuration of the templates is done in Jenkinsfiles.
 See [Jenkinsfile](../Jenkinsfile) and [Jenkinsfile.cicd](../Jenkinsfile.cicd) to see how the templates are used for building and deploying in our CI/CD pipeline.

 Since we employ node.js for both the backend and frontend builds, we have used chained builds to help reduce the time to deploy.
 That is, we create an image that contains our required npm installs and we only re-build that image if the package.json changes.
 Downloading and installing all the npm modules can be time consuming, so we do not want to incur that hit for each deployment.
-Once we have our valid npm image, we can use that for our backend runtime image (with source code changes required for the deployment) and for our frontend build.
+Once we have our valid npm image, we can use that for our frontend build.

 The overall build/deployment process is:
 1. Create/Update NPM Images (if needed)